leslieDLcy/stoexsim/README.md

-## Functionalities in short
+## functionalities in short

 - [x] A CLI interface facilitating the use of stochastic finite fault model;
 - [x] Aleatoric uncertainty on the region-specific parameters

 ## how *stochastic* the simulations are ?

-Though bearing the name "*the stochastic method*" for a while, Boore's implementation[^1] is not the only stochastic implementation in simulating ground motions of certainty earthquake scenarios.
-It is, however, more appropritely referred to as *stochastic source method*[^2].
+Though bearing the name "*the stochastic method*" for a while, Boore's model[^1] is not the only stochastic implementation in simulating ground motions of certainty earthquake scenarios.
+It should be, however, more appropritely referred to as *stochastic source method*[^2].
 A standard implementation, shown below, will consider random slip distribution and hypocenter location, coupled with random phase in generating time series.

 ```shell
 $ "mechanism=N;depth=10;Mw=6.5;Repi=10; csh do_exsim.csh $mechanism $depth $Mw $Repi"
 ```

+One step further, to reflect the aleatoric uncertainty of many region-specific parameters and then the variability of ground motions:

+For practical convenience, you will probability want to generate a suite of simulations for a certain earthquake scenario:

 ## References

-Citation:
 ```markdown
 @article{chen2023physics,
   title={A physics-informed Bayesian framework for characterizing ground motion process in the presence of missing data},